-It’s all right to want to be successful, but it’s not all right to neglect your mental, emotional and physical health.
+It’s all right to want to be successful, but it’s not all right to neglect your mental, emotional, and physical health.

 Unusual Fatigue and Lost of Motivation

-Early signs of burnout include unusual fatigue and gradually escalating exhaustion.
-This fatigue may then merge into lack of motivation.
+Early signs of job burnout include unusual fatigue and gradually escalating exhaustion.
+This fatigue may then merge into a lack of motivation.
 The consequences of ignoring the subtle signs might lead to an inability to focus or work as efficiently as you used to, dozing off in meetings or outings with colleagues.
 Lost hours and nights of sleep are another burnout warning sign.

-At first, you might label this onset of exhaustion as stress, a rough patch or a creative block.
+At first, you might label this onset of exhaustion as stress, a rough patch, or a creative block.
 You may be able to identify the extra effort and lack of endurance to complete your work.
-The daily hustle, overtime, derails your motivation, divides your attention, and causes restlessness.
+The daily hustle, over time, derails your motivation, divides your attention, and causes restlessness.

 Herbert Freudenberger first coined the term burnout in 1974 and defined it as:

-“the extinction of motivation or incentive, especially where one’s devotion to a cause or relationship fails to produce the desired results.”
+“The extinction of motivation or incentive, especially where one’s devotion to a cause or relationship fails to produce the desired results.”